cyberchitta/llm-context.py/README.md

 - **Folder Structure Visualization**: Generates a textual representation of your project's folder structure.
 - **Clipboard Integration**: Automatically copies the generated context to your clipboard for easy pasting.
 - **Configuration Management**: Supports user-specific and project-specific configurations for a tailored experience.
+- **Optional Technical Summary**: Allows inclusion of a markdown file summarizing the project's technical aspects.

 ## Installation